CoBrALab/BSC/README.md

 ## Description
-Code for our newly developped MRI biomarker, the boundary sharpness coefficient (BSC).
+Code for our newly developed MRI biomarker, boundary sharpness coefficient (BSC).

 The BSC quantifies the transition between white matter and gray matter and is highly influenced by intracortical myelin.
 The proof-of-concept paper, written by Emily Olafson and others, is currently in available in preprint here : https://www.biorxiv.org/content/10.1101/2020.07.09.196212v2